Soil & Water Conservation District

 What We Do

-The Okeechobee Soil & Water Conservation District works closely with the U.S. Department of Agriculture Natural Resource Conservation Service (NRCS) and the Florida Department of Agricultural Services, creating ways to conserve water, prevent soil erosion, convert irrigation systems and inform the public about conservation problems.
+The Okeechobee Soil & Water Conservation District works closely with the U.S. Department of Agriculture Natural Resource Conservation Service (NRCS) and the Florida Department of Agriculture and Consumer Services (FDACS), creating ways to conserve water, prevent soil erosion, convert irrigation systems and inform the public about conservation problems.

 - Provide technical assistance with conservation planning and best management practice implementation.